paul-hammant/tbd/content/branch-by-abstraction/index.md

 nothing like conventional construction, and we want to ram that home.
 At least, it is nothing like conventional construction where we are not talking about a production line.

-**Rules:**
+### Rules

 1. Mechanics must be able to simultaneously work on the upholstery, engine, etc.
 2. The car must be drivable after every change.

+### Steps

+All steps are efficiently performed up on car jacks/lifts/ramps, before lowering the car to the groung again.

-1. Up on jacks*, one wheel is removed, put in a container that looks pretty much like a wheel (rotates around an axis, can bear weight) and replaced on the car, and lowered from the jacks.
+1. One wheel is removed, put in a container that looks pretty much like a wheel (rotates around an axis, can bear weight) and replaced on the car.
+If driven this wheel functions exactly like the other three wheels.
-2. The same wheel-like container procedure is performed on the other three wheels, as #1.
-3. One of the wheels inside the wheel-lie container is replaced with the better/desired wheel and replaced on the car.
-Again up on jacks, then down to the ground.
+2. The wheel-like container gains a second better/desired/alternate wheel, within exactly the same physical space (magically).
+A switch is added inside the car to allow the choice of wheel to be switched conveniently
+- perhaps only before the engine is started though.
+3. The same two operations (#1 and #2) are performed on the other three wheels.
+Or maybe #1 is done four times, followed by #2 four times.
+The Mechanics experience will guide which is most efficient.
-4. The old wheels (now unused) are send for recycling.
+4. After determining that the new wheels are better, the old wheels are removed from the wheel-like containers and are send for recycling.
-4. The wheel-like containers are removed from the wheels, either one by one or all four pretty much simltaneously.
+5. The wheel-like containers are also removed from the new wheels, either one by one or all four simultaneously.

-At any stage, when lowered from the jacks, the car could have been driven (a go-live metaphor).
+At any stage, when lowered from the jacks/lift/ramps, the car could have been driven (a 'ready to go-live' metaphor).

 We said 'jacks' above, because that's what mechanics use in real life.
-Software however doesn't follow gravity, and with an IDE for a glove, a single finger could reposition the car in order to allow the replacment of the wheels.
+Software however doesn't follow the rules gravity, or many of the costs of actual construction.
+With an IDE for a glove, a single finger could reposition the car in 3D space to allow easy replacement of the  wheels.

 ## Software example